Litigation - Where is Best For Me To File?

 A person wanting to file a family law matter must now do so in either Division 1 or Division 2 of the Federal Circuit and Family Court of Australia.
 Which division a matter should be filed in depends on the type of matter it is.

 The geographical location of the parties to a matter will generally determine which court location the matter should be filed in.
 Courts can transfer matters between registries and between courts on their own motion or upon the application of either party.
 Therefore, if a person files an application in a registry that is inappropriate, or very inconvenient for most people involved, the court can move the case to a more appropriate venue.
 There is no right of appeal against a decision as to transfer a matter between courts.

-Some decisions about location of filing proceedings may be made based on the delay at a specific Registry.
+Some decisions about location of filing proceedings may be made based on the delay at a specific registry.

 Local Court Of New South Wales

-These Courts, whilst having a jurisdiction to deal with family law matters, generally only deal with family law matters in more rural or regional towns which are not serviced, or not serviced regularly by the Federal Circuit Court.
-Section 39 of the Family Law Act gives jurisdiction to the Local Court to deal with matrimonial causes and Section 69J for parenting matters under Part 7 of the Act.
-In capital cities, Local Courts usually only deal with matters by consent, by way of an Application for Consent Orders or contested matters in circumstances of urgency given delays in other Courts.
+These courts generally only deal with family law matters in more rural or regional towns which are not serviced, or not serviced regularly by the Federal Circuit and Family Court of Australia.
+Section 39 of the Act gives jurisdiction to the Local Court to deal with matrimonial causes and section 69J for parenting matters.
+In capital cities, Local Courts usually only deal with matters by consent, via an application for consent orders or contested matters in circumstances of urgency given delays in other courts.
 The Local Courts in major cities do not generally deal with family law matters that are contentious or not by agreement.
-Section 46 (property) and 69N (parenting) of the Family Law Act requires matters to be transferred to the Federal Circuit Court or Family Court of Australia after the first Court event, unless the parties all agree for the matter to be heard in the Local Court.
+Section 46 (property) and 69N (parenting) of the Act requires matters to be transferred to the FCFCA after the first court event, unless the parties all agree for the matter to be heard in the Local Court.